Twin Peaks Tarot – An interview with the Creator of the Magician Longs to See Tarot Deck

 B.M: Not quite a companion book, but rather a wee little booklet.
 It offers a look into the making of the deck, some mystical musings on the four suits, and a short writing by John Thorne.
 For those of you steeped in Peaksdom, he was one of the co-creators of Wrapped In Plastic (the seminal Twin Peaks magazine that ran for a number of years)!

-Some of the drawings are impressively deep, like the Moon showing the duality that resides in each of us.
+Some of the drawings are impressively deep: for instance the Moon showing the duality that resides in each of us.
 The darkness that lies deep within.
-But also the 8 of Cups, which perfectly conveys the mysteries held by strange souls that are so special they seem to come from another world.
+The 8 of Cups, which perfectly conveys the mysteries of strange souls, so special they seem to come from another world.

-You’ll find the most positive depictions and the most difficult scenes (such as the 4 of Swords, showing the funeral of Laura Palmer and the breakdown of her father).
-All the emotions, all the nuances that make for a great deck are present in the Magician Longs to See Tarot, making it one of the best new decks we’ve seen in a long time.
+You’ll find the most positive and difficult scenes (such as the 4 of Swords, showing the funeral of Laura Palmer and the breakdown of her father).
+All the emotions, all the nuances that make for a great deck are present in the Magician Longs to See making it one of the best new decks in a long time.

-Discover more work by Benjamin Mackey on his official website.
+Discover more work by Benjamin Mackey and see the full deck on his official website.